-To ensure Canberra's nature, people and culture can flourish, our urban landscapes need to host biodiverse and resilient green spaces.
-Biodiversity in the ACT region is under strain from invasive plants and animals.
-Across the country nature is under stress: there are more non-native plants than native ones and natural areas are becoming increasingly degraded from invasive plants and animals.4
+To ensure Canberra's nature, people and culture can flourish, our urban landscapes need to host biodiverse and resilient green spaces.Biodiversity in the ACT region is under strain from invasive plants and animals.
+Across the country nature is under stress: there are more non-native plants than native ones and natural areas are becoming increasingly degraded from invasive plants and animals.

 As the impacts of a changing climate continue and worsen the ACT must be prepared for Biosecurity threats.
 This includes reducing the risks by changing internal practices such as inadequate staffing and planting guides that include invasive species.
+Funding of new staff needs to be on an ongoing basis to ensure forward momentum is not jeopardise.
 The ACT has a responsibility to rapidly respond to biosecurity threats accelerated by climate change, through sustained intervention and management of invasive plants that have been bolstered by a prolonged period of frequent rain.
 Invasive species degrade our waterways, natural landscape, habitats, biodiversity and threaten the production of food in our region.

-Volunteer labour is relied on heavily for the management of invasive plants including LandcareACT, the three member Catchment Groups, National Parks Association of the ACT, Friends of Grasslands, Park Care Groups and so forth.
+There has not been an investment in community organisations which contribute heavily to the protection, Volunteer labour is relied on heavily for the management of invasive plants including LandcareACT, the three member Catchment Groups, National Parks Association of the ACT, Friends of Grasslands and Park Care Groups.